How to Reduce Chargebacks – WizoPay Tips

 - Use Security/Fraud Filters

-- AVS (Address Verification System) requires cardholders to list your billing address with credit card information when running a card not present transaction.
+- AVS (Address Verification System) requires cardholders to list their billing address with credit card information when running a card, not present transaction.

 - Use Clear Business Descriptors